Let’s delve into a lovely talk about sexual response and sexual desire, shall we?

 Our SES/accelerator scans the environment for things that our brain interprets as sexually relevant and sends signals from the brain to the genitals with “turn on” messages.
 For instance, seeing your partner cooking dinner for you.
 That can be a turn on, especially if they do the dishes.
 There is no sexier aphrodisiac than seeing your partner take care of household chores, right?

 Conversely, our SIS/brake scans for anything that our brain perceives as threats or reasons to not be aroused, which sends “turn off” messages.
 Perhaps things are getting hot and heavy with your partner, and then they fart due to those extra beans they added to their burrito earlier.
+Unless farting is a fetish of yours (no judgement here), this is possibly a turn off.
 Or you hear the footsteps of your kids running down the hall towards your bedroom door.
-Probably a turn off.
+Again, probably a turn off.
 To take it a step further, what our brains interpret as sexually relevant or not is learned.

 While we all have a sexual accelerator and sexual brakes, we have different sensitivities of SES and SIS.
 This leads to different arousability.
 Typically, a sensitive brake (high SIS) regardless of the accelerator (SES) is the strongest predictor of sexual problems, such as low interest in sex and orgasm difficulties.
 For example, someone with high SIS may experience that unless things are “just right,” it will be difficult to become sexually aroused.
 Similarly, the slightest thing can turn someone off if they have high SIS.
 I have jokingly said to my therapy clients that it may feel as though “all the stars have to align” in order for them to feel in the mood for sex.
 So even if someone can get turned on pretty easily, this sensitive brake is the strongest predictor of sexual problems.